Protecting and restoring landscape, water and nature

 - Making conservation the prime focus of the organisation.

-- Making Chichester Harbour Protection and Recovery of Nature (CHaPRoN) the conservation
+- Making Chichester Harbour Protection and Recovery of Nature (CHaPRoN) the conservation main effort within the Chichester Harbour Management Plan.

-main effort within the Chichester Harbour Management Plan. - Having a formal survey regime in the National Landscape that enables close monitoring of the
+- Having a formal survey regime for the natural environment that enables close condition monitoring.

 - Ensure Safe and Efficient Harbour Operations by: